Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ## Grant the functions access to SharePoint when they run on the local environment

 `DefaultAzureCredential` will preferentially use the delegated credentials of `Azure CLI` to authenticate to SharePoint.
-The PowerShell script below grants the SharePoint delegated permission `AllSites.Manage` to the `Azure CLI`'s service principal:
+Use the PowerShell script below to grant the SharePoint delegated permission `AllSites.Manage` to the `Azure CLI`'s service principal:

 ```powershell
 Connect-MgGraph -Scope "Application.Read.All", "DelegatedPermissionGrant.ReadWrite.All"